tchx84/Gameeky/docs/basics/en/index.md

 The [HUD](https://en.wikipedia.org/wiki/HUD_(video_games)) is an interface placed at the bottom center of the screen.
 This element is used to visualize the user's character stats.
 It's composed of the following parts:

-* A green bar that represents the user's character durability, e.g. To monitor the health of the character.
+* A green bar that represents the user's character durability, e.g., to monitor the health of the character.
-* A blue bar that represents the user's character stamina, e.g. To estimate how many actions can be performed by the character.
+* A blue bar that represents the user's character stamina, e.g., to estimate how many actions can be performed by the character.
-* An icon slot to display the entity that is currently being held by the user's character, e.g. To determine what tool the character is equipped with.
+* An icon slot to display the entity that is currently being held by the user's character, e.g., to determine what tool the character is equipped with.

 Another element is the dialogue viewer.
-This viewer is placed at the bottom of the screen and is used to display in-game dialogues, e.g. A message from a game character or the narrator.
+This viewer is placed at the bottom of the screen and it's used to display in-game dialogues, e.g., a message from a game character or the narrator.
 It's composed of the following parts:

 * A light blue section that contains the dialogue text.
 * A button to close the dialogue.